The death of the Zulu king highlights the unresolved issues that continue to shapes lives in the KwaZulu-Natal province

 South African public life is rife with revisionism, often opportunistic.
 Take the case of Mangosuthu Buthelezi.

-Unequal Scenes, a project of aerial photographs by the anthropologist Johnny Miller, chronicles these geographic stratifications in South Africa and beyond.
+Anthropologist Johnny Miller’s aerial photographs chronicles geographic stratifications in South Africa and beyond.

 The Hip Hop African is a podcast series about African hip hop culture made by Howard University and George Washington University students.

 The Nsibidi Institute Memory Project attempts to use digital forums to preserve popular, everyday memories of Nigeria.

 A website archive argues that Liberia needs a history that will be called ‘history after the settlers.’